rsdoiel/antennaApp/README.md

 It is inspired by Dave Winer's [Textcasting](https://textcasting.org) and [FeedLand](https://github.com/scripting/feedLand/).

 My approach is focused on curating feeds for static website generation.
 Currently **antenna** is a command line tool.
-It runs in a "terminal" under Rapsberry Pi OS, macOS and Windows.
-From the terminal you can create, curate and stage in bound and collections of RSS feeds using simlpe Markdown files.
+It runs in a "terminal" under Raspberry Pi OS, macOS and Windows.
+From the terminal you can create, curate and stage in bound and collections of RSS feeds using simple Markdown files.
 You can even post new Markdown documents to a feed collection.

-I believe that the link blog where you both consume and generate RSS can be a basis for a truely distributed social web with out the complexity of many of the current (2015 - 2025) proposed solutions.
+I believe that the link blog where you both consume and generate RSS can be a basis for a truly distributed social web with out the complexity of many of the current (2015 - 2025) proposed solutions.